chainwikinet/wikijs-yam-content/home.md

 - On-chain governance

 At its core, YAM is an `elastic supply cryptocurrency`, which expands and contracts supply in response to market conditions, initially targeting `1 yUSD per YAM`.
 This stability mechanism is supplemented by one key addition to existing elastic supply models: a portion of each supply expansion is used to buy yUSD (a high-yield USD-denominated stablecoin) and added it to the Yam treasury, which is controlled via Yam community governance.

+# Fair Launch

+YAM was launched using a fair distribution method inspired by `YFI`, in which users could stake cryptocurrencies to receive a pro rata distribution of YAM each block.
+There was no premine, and neither the launch team nor VCs received any shares outside the prescribed rules of distribution to which all had access.

+The goal of this distribution had two goals:

+- To ensure Yam was truly a `community owned and governed protocol`.
+- To align interests with the communities of the staked tokens, all of which had potential value and experience to add to the Yam protocol

 # YAM Resources